viet34tqc/notebook/react-hooks.md

 Don't use `useState` when you don't use any `state` in the render phase.
 If you want to use a variable that preserves its state across renderings without triggering a re-render, use `useRef` instead.

+Ask three questions about each piece of data: Is it passed in from a parent via props?
+If so, it probably isn’t state.
+Does it remain unchanged over time?
+If so, it probably isn’t state.
+Can you compute it based on any other state or props in your component?
+If so, it isn’t state.

 The value of the state will only be updated in the next render.
 So, this block of code:

 ```js